botpress/botpress-examples/hello-world-bot/README.md

 <img src='./assets/connexion-settings.png' height=300px />

 Briefly, you only need to create a [Facebook Page](https://www.facebook.com/pages/create) if you don't already have one and create a new [Messenger Application](https://developers.facebook.com/) on Facebook Developers Interface.
 After that, you need to find your **App ID**, **App Secret** and **Token Access**, and copy them directly in your web messenger [module interface](http://localhost:3000/modules/botpress-messenger).
 Finally, you only need to activate [**ngrok**](https://ngrok.com/), **validate** and **connect** your bot.

-If everything works fine from the begin of the tutorial, your bot is supposed to work and answer to `BOT_LICENSE` if you chat with it directly on [Messenger](https://www.messenger.com/) or [Facebook](https://www.facebook.com).

-**Note**: `BOT_LICENSE` is a built-in command to print basic information about your bot (name, version, licenses).

 ### 7. Open in editor